 Today's connected customers expect to resolve their inquiry or problem on the first contact regardless of what contact channel they choose to use.
 Furthermore, SQM research shows the vast majority of customers expect that any contact channel they choose should resolve their inquiry or problem.
+SQM research shows that 93% of customers using the call center channel and 72% of customers using the website channel expect to resolve their inquiry or problem in one contact.

 New types of contact channels offered and the usage frequency of those contact channels have significantly increased in the last five years with no signs of slowing down.
 For example, while the call center is still a prominent contact channel, the website channel is now the most used contact channel for resolving an inquiry or problem.
 In addition, with the emergence of self-service channels (e.g., IVR, website, and mobile), it is becoming more complex and challenging to provide a seamless customer experience (CX) or consistent service within or between contact channels.